 Remove as much of the Mango flesh as you can from the seed pit.
 Although many sites state that you need to dry the seed out first, I've never been one to have a lot of patience (or time, for that matter).
-So rather than wait, slip a knife very carefully into the edge of the bearded side of the mango pit.
+So rather than

 Using your fingers, slip your thumb in between the pod shell and gently pry it apart, revealing the mango seed nestled safely inside.